Hessian in the spinfoam models with cosmological constant: Classical analysis of the -SF model

 \begin{proof} It is the restated condition from Lemma \ref{lm:Hessian-1} using the description of tangent vectors to spaces of flat connections.
-The variation $\delta_t$ realizes the tangent vector $v$ in Lemma \ref{lm:Hessian-1}.
+The variation $\delta_t$ realizes the tangent vector $v'$ in Lemma \ref{lm:Hessian-1}.
 The first point describes the vanishing of the tangent vector projected by $\pi_{\cS_a}\iota$ for every $a$.
-The second point describes the vanishing of the tangent vectors in the space of flat connections on $M_3$. \end{proof} This lemma reduces the question of non-degeneracy of the Hessian to a purely combinatorial problem.
-We will now analyze this problem in the case when group elements $g_{ab}$ are obtained from a stationary point that corresponds to a non-degenerate $4$-simplex.
+The second point describes the vanishing of the tangent vectors in the space of flat connections on $M_3$. \end{proof}